google/gsocguides/pages/mentor/20-org_application.md

 ## The Ideas Page

 The ideas page is the most important part of the organization application.
-Please see the Ideas Page chapter of this manual for more information.
+Please see the Ideas Page chapter of this guide for more information.

 ## Past Success